simplecrypto/simplecoin_multi/doc/production.rst

 * *address_version* - This is a number that is a valid prefix for an address on this coin network.
 See below for figuring this out.
 * *merged* - is this a merge mined coin?
+* *block_mature_confirms* - the number of blocks required to have passed before you can spend a coinbase transaction.
+Usually defined by COINBASE_MATURITY in the main.h of the core client.
 * *block_time* - the target block time in seconds
 * *block_explore* - a url prefix to which a block hash can be looked up
 * *tx_explore* - url prefix to which a transaction hash can be looked up